 What are the best indie games on PlayStation 4?
 It's a tough question.
-The PS4 plays host to a huge number of indie titles that vary wildly.
+The PS4 plays host to a huge number of indie titles that vary wildly from one another.
 From 2D pixel art platformers to gorgeous adventures with deep stories, the range of experiences available on PS4 is immense.
 In this list, we're going to do our best to present to you the indies we think are most worthy of your time.

 Wargroove is a bit of a latecomer on PS4, but the pixelated strategy game was worth the wait.
 It's a deceptively deep, turn-based game of tactics that's surprisingly challenging.
 Unit placement, resource management, and ownership of buildings all play into the strategy, with each commander and their troops utilising their unique skills and attacks.
 The game is also jam-packed; you have a lengthy story campaign, arcade mode, and puzzles to play through, and that's before you get to user-generated content.
 Wargroove is one robust package.

 Knights and Bikes is a co-op action adventure about two girls scouring a British island for lost treasure, and it's as adorable as it sounds.
 Mixing simple environmental puzzles with frantic combat, it's consistently charming and delivers some wonderful moments.
 It's gorgeous to look at, a joy to play, and packed full of heart -- plus, it knows the correct way to top a scone.